Polar Lattices for Lossy Compression: Polar Lattices for Quantization

 In \cite{BK:Zamir}, an entropy-coded dithered quantization (ECDQ) scheme based on quantization-good lattices was proposed to achieve the rate-distortion bound \eqref{eqn:Eq1}.
-This scheme requires a pre-shared dither which is uniformly distributed in the Voronoi region of a quantization-good lattice and an entropy encoder after lattice quantization.
-For our quantization scheme, we will show that dither is not necessary and the entropy encoder can be integrated in the lattice quantization process, which brings much convenience for practical application.
+This scheme requires a pre-shared dither which is uniformly distributed on the Voronoi region of a quantization-good lattice and an entropy encoder after lattice quantization.
+For our quantization scheme, we will show that the entropy encoder can be integrated in the lattice quantization process, which brings much convenience for practical application.